-We consider that the language has a standard call-by-value semantics, which is left unspecified.
+The language has a standard call-by-value semantics, which we leave unspecified.
 A program p is a closed labeled expression $e^{\ell}$ .

 Definition 2.1.
 A properly labeled expression is a labeled expression in which all labels are distinct and all variables are distinct.